atmovantage/portalrepository/_pages/latest-portal-submissions.md

 <p>Each galaxy contains a network of portals (similar to Stargates) that allow instantaneous travel between worlds within a galaxy.</p>
 <p>Portals can be activated by dialing a twelve-digit sequence (out of the sixteen total glyphs).
 You can learn more about portals on the <a href="https://nomanssky.gamepedia.com/Portal">No Man's Sky Gamepedia wiki page</a>.</p>
 <hr />
 <h4 style="text-align: center;"><a href="https://portalrepository.com/2018/11/17/the-meaning-of-the-glyphs/"><span style="font-family: geonms3; font-size: 32px;">Awake and witness creation!
 The Beyond takes us in an instant.
 The cycle continues but our time here is brief.
 The galaxy is our burden.
-Things fall apart, yet entropy holds.</span></a></h4>
+Things fall apart because entropy holds.</span></a></h4>
 <hr />
 <p style="text-align: center;">View historical archives of addresses submitted during previous iterations:</p>
 <p style="text-align: center;"><em><a href="https://atlasrises.portalrepository.com" target="_blank" rel="noopener noreferrer">Atlas Rises Archive</a></em></p>